JAAQL/JAAQL-middleware-python/docker/docker.md

 For those wishing that this container boots when your system boots (on startup), please add the following argument to the above

     --restart unless-stopped \

+Additional lines can be used

+    --e DO_AUDIT=FALSE
+    --e USE_MFA=FALSE

+To disable logging and MFA respectively

 ## Usage
 Please use the command